mg4gh/MGMapViewer/docs/index.md

   - based on a mapsforge map
   - includes the tile border
   - highlights a taped graph segment
-- [approaches](./Features/DeveloperFeatures/Approach/approach.md) of marker points to ways as the basis of routing
 - [developer documentation](./Features/DeveloperFeatures/Developer/developer.md) provides more information for developers.

 # Download latest apk